Programming-Metholodogy-II-Fa18/linking-assignment-des777vg/Assigment 1/Problem 1/README.md

-Name- Desmond Johnson
+# Name - Desmond Johnson

-This contains the code for problem 1.
+## This contains the code for problem 1.
 Code that adds the ability to use a ui and the code that was use to test this will be pasted below.

 // below code can be implemented into main function if you wanted to UI
 //ArbitraryQueue<string> example;